 Don’t Procrastinate on HIPAA Compliance: Avoid HIPAA Violations

 HIPAA compliance is mandatory.
 Yet, many healthcare organizations find themselves caught off-guard when hackers breach their security, or when an employee accidentally exposes private information.

-The best way to prevent a HIPAA violation is to build prevention into every aspect of your practice.
+So, the best way to prevent a HIPAA violation is to build prevention into every aspect of your practice.
 HIPAA training empowers that building.
 No matter what problems your practice is solving, there’s a HIPAA compliance course that meets your needs.

 Also Read: What is health?
 Defining & preserving Good Health